xlandscape/CascadeToxswa-Component/README.md

 The physical unit of the `Porosity` input values is `m³/m³`.
 Values have to refer to the `space/reach` scale.

 ### Outputs
 #### ConLiqWatTgtAvg
 The average concentration along the reach at the specified moment in time in the water phase.
-Values are expectedly of type `ndarray`.
-Value representation is in a 2-dimensional array.
+- Data Type: `float`
+- Scales: `time/hour, space/reach`
+- Unit: `g/m³`
+- Type: `numpy.ndarray`
-Dimension 1 spans the number of time steps as given by the [WaterDischarge](#WaterDischarge) input.
-Dimension 2 spans the number of reaches as given by the `Reaches` input.
+- Shape: `time/hour`: the number of time steps as given by the [WaterDischarge](#WaterDischarge) input, `space/reach`: the number of reaches as given by the `Reaches` input
-Chunking of the array is for fast retrieval of time series.
+- Chunks: for fast retrieval of time series
-Individual array elements have a type of `float`.
-The values apply to the following scale: `time/hour, space/reach`.
-The physical unit of the values is `g/m³`.
+- Element_Names: `time/hour`: None, `space/reach`: according to the `MassLoadingSprayDrift` input
+- Offset: `time/hour`: the value of the `TimeSeriesStart` input, `space/reach`: None
+- Geometries: `time/hour`: None, `space/reach`: according to the `MassLoadingSprayDrift` input
 #### ConLiqWatTgtAvgHrAvg
 The time weighted average of concentration in the water phase averaged for a reach.
-Values are expectedly of type `ndarray`.
-Value representation is in a 2-dimensional array.
+- Data Type: `float`
+- Scales: `time/hour, space/reach`
+- Unit: `g/m³`
+- Type: `numpy.ndarray`
-Dimension 1 spans the number of time steps as given by the [WaterDischarge](#WaterDischarge) input.
-Dimension 2 spans the number of reaches as given by the `Reaches` input.
+- Shape: `time/hour`: the number of time steps as given by the [WaterDischarge](#WaterDischarge) input, `space/reach`: the number of reaches as given by the `Reaches` input
-Chunking of the array is for fast retrieval of time series.
+- Chunks: for fast retrieval of time series
-Individual array elements have a type of `float`.
-The values apply to the following scale: `time/hour, space/reach`.
-The physical unit of the values is `g/m³`.
+- Element_Names: `time/hour`: None, `space/reach`: according to the `MassLoadingSprayDrift` input
+- Offset: `time/hour`: the value of the `TimeSeriesStart` input, `space/reach`: None
+- Geometries: `time/hour`: None, `space/reach`: according to the `MassLoadingSprayDrift` input
 #### CntSedTgt1
 The total content in target layer 1 of sediment atb the specified time.
-Values are expectedly of type `ndarray`.
-Value representation is in a 2-dimensional array.
+- Data Type: `float`
+- Scales: `time/hour, space/reach`
+- Unit: `g/kg`
+- Type: `numpy.ndarray`
-Dimension 1 spans the number of time steps as given by the [WaterDischarge](#WaterDischarge) input.
-Dimension 2 spans the number of reaches as given by the `Reaches` input.
+- Shape: `time/hour`: the number of time steps as given by the [WaterDischarge](#WaterDischarge) input, `space/reach`: the number of reaches as given by the `Reaches` input
-Chunking of the array is for fast retrieval of time series.
+- Chunks: for fast retrieval of time series
-Individual array elements have a type of `float`.
-The values apply to the following scale: `time/hour, space/reach`.
-The physical unit of the values is `g/kg`.
+- Element_Names: `time/hour`: None, `space/reach`: according to the `MassLoadingSprayDrift` input
+- Offset: `time/hour`: the value of the `TimeSeriesStart` input, `space/reach`: None
+- Geometries: `time/hour`: None, `space/reach`: according to the `MassLoadingSprayDrift` input
 ## Roadmap

 The `CascadeToxswa` component is stable.
 No further development takes place at the moment.